ethanlee515/animerec/README.md

 ## How to run

-* `./animerec.py <username>` Prints the top five recommendations for a user.
+* `./animerec.py <username>` prints the top five recommendations for a user.
-* `./animerec.py <username> <series_ID>`
-Predicts the rating a given user would give to a series.
+* `./animerec.py <username> <series_ID>` predicts the rating a given user would give to a series.
 The series ID is the number in the URL of the MyAnimeList page for the series.
-This could be used for evaluation purposes.
+This may be used for evaluation purposes.

 ## Abstract

-For our final project, we plan to set up a recommendation system for anime television series based on the watch history of users who share similar tastes to the target user.
-If time permits, we will also allow additional features such as an option for people to choose recommendations either from all users or only users who have watched a similar number of series, multiple target users in case people might want to look for recommendations for series to watch with friends, and genre filters that will allow people to find recommendations of a certain type.
+For our final project, we plan to set up a recommendation system for anime television series based on the watch histories of users who share similar tastes to the target user.

 ## Algorithm